 - Should the realization of the Performance be subject to any permission or approval of governmental body, the parties shall act in accordance with such requirements.
 The parties shall, without undue delay, inform each other about any such facts as soon as they become aware of them, as well as provide each other with a necessary cooperation.

 - All notices between the parties, relating to or to be made on the basis of the Contractual documents shall be made in writing and delivered to the other party either in person, by fax, registered letter or other form of registered mail.
 The parties may agree that notifications may also be made by electronic means, namely by email.
 Notifications shall be deemed to have been received in the case of personal hand-over, fax or e-mail on the day on which they were handed-over, respectively sent.
 In other cases, the notification shall be deemed to have been received on the third (3) day following their demonstrable dispatch.
-For the purposes of this provision and provision of Article V. para.
-6 hereof the parties agreed that the provision of Section 570 (1), first sentence, of the Civil Code, shall not apply.

 - In the event that the supplier commences to perform based on the customer’s request (made in writing, by email or fax) or based on another document (e.g. the letter of intent) prior the conclusion of project agreement, the mutual rights and obligations of the parties shall be governed by these GTC and by the offer of the supplier, as amended by possible written specifications.
 For avoidance of doubt, the customer’s instruction to commence work shall be deemed to be an agreement that, until the conclusion of ordinary project agreement, the Performance shall be provided in accordance with the offer and these GTC.